Data connections¶

-In Workbench, you can easily configure and reuse secure connections to predefined data sources.
-Not only does this allow you to interactively browse, preview, and profile your data, it also gives you access to DataRobot's integrated data preparation capabilities.
+In Workbench, you can easily configure and reuse secure connections to predefined data sources, allowing you to interactively browse, preview, and profile your data before using DataRobot's integrated data preparation capabilities.

 See the associated considerations for important additional information.